pow123/SWC_2018-02-25/SCW_Git-Github.md

 {: .challenge}

+If you are still in `Ch1`, navigate back to `Thesis` using the `cd` command.
 Now Git tells us what files are in the directory and what is their status.
-In our case, Git says that there is notes.txt file and it is not tracked.
-Git also tells us that we need to use `git add` command to start tracking this file.
+In our case, Git says that there is a notes.txt file and it is not tracked.
+The “untracked files” message means that there’s a file in the directory that Git isn’t keeping track of.
+Git also tells us that we need to use `git add` command to start tracking this file:
 ```
 $ git add notes.txt